-Professional Development Courses: Students will register for two required Professional Development courses in their 1st Fall semester, PUBH 500 and PUBH 501.
-In the spring semester of their 1st year, students will register for PUBH 502.
+Professional Development Courses: Students will register for required Professional Development courses in their 1st year (senior) at RSPH: Fall semester - PUBH 500 and Spring semester- PUBH 501.
 These classes involve mostly self-administered, self-paced activities outside of the classroom with very minimal in-class requirements to enhance professional development, knowledge, and understanding.